 the that means a pointer to a particular thing.
 That fact can be explained as the following: particular things are the most important for us.
 So the nature of our current semantic computing is to find unique things.
 Hence the understanding of unique things become essential for robots too.

 Language convergence.
-A programmer should not care about what language do an agent use.
-We don’t need to know about what language agent is searching in.
+A programmer should not care about what language do the user use.
+We don’t need to know about what language user is searching in.
 Entire UTF-8 spectrum is at work.
 A semantic core is open so competition for answering can become distributed across different domain-specific areas, including semantic cores of different languages.
 The unified approach creates an opportunity for cyber•Bahasa.
 Since the Internet, we observe a process of rapid language convergence.
 We use more truly global words across the entire planet independently of our nationality, language and race, Name the Internet.
 The dream of truly global language is hard to deploy because it is hard to agree on what means what.
 However, we have the tools to make that dream come true.
 It is not hard to predict that the shorter a word, the more its cyber•rank will be.
 Global publicly available list of symbols, words, and phrases sorted by cyber•rank with corresponding links provided by cyberd can be the foundation for the emergence of genuinely global language everybody can accept.
 Recent scientific advances in machine translation are breathtaking but meaningless for those who wish to apply them without Google scale trained model.
 Proposed cyber•rank offers precisely this.